prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/xP5-iIeKXE8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 <br/>

 All this is running on 2 plain and simple laws of the game of life.
-Our universe have far more fundamental laws than that.
+Our universe has far more fundamental laws than that.

 This shows that theoretically we can simulate almost anything using plain and simple rules/laws.
-We just need to create an initial arrangement of state, and abiding the fundamental rules, particles will interact with each other and may create something marvelous.
+We just need to create an initial arrangement of state, and abiding by the fundamental rules, particles will interact with each other and may create something marvelous.

 After seeing all this, at least we can say that,

-> It's not impossible to simulate the whole universe by creating a set of fundamental laws, and then allowing the particles to interact with each other abiding the laws.
+> It's not impossible to simulate the whole universe by creating a set of fundamental laws, and then allowing the particles to interact with each other abiding by the laws.

 It may never be possible to prove conclusively that the universe either is, or is not a simulation.